PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-You might wonder why we only tests for empty language to check the default name "World".
-Why do we skip tests for other languages?

-You're correct.
-We should also test the default name specification with all languages, and we will learn parameterised tests in the following chapter to do that much better.
-For now, we leave it as is.
+You might wonder why we only test empty language for the default name "World" without testing other languages.
+You're right - we should test the default name specification with all languages.
+We'll learn parameterized tests in following chapters for better handling.
+For now, we'll leave it as is.

 ### French

-- Write a test asserting that if you pass in "French" you get "Bonjour, "
+- Write a test asserting that passing "French" gets "Bonjour, "
-- See it fail, check the error message is easy to read
+- See it fail, check the error message is readable
-- Do the smallest reasonable change in the code
+- Make the smallest reasonable change

-You may have written something that looks roughly like this.
+You might write something like this:

 ```rust
 const SPANISH: &str = "Spanish";